ritvikindupuri/AD-AttackSim/README.md

 1. You will be greeted with the ADversary sign-in page.
 Create a new (simulated) account to begin.
 2. Once logged in, click the **"Settings"** button in the top-right corner.
-3. In the modal that appears, paste your **Google Gemini API Key** into the input field and click **"Save & Close"**.
+3. In the modal that appears, **select your desired AI Provider** from the dropdown (e.g., "Google Gemini" or "OpenAI").
+4. Paste your corresponding **API Key** into the input field and click **"Save & Close"**.

 The application is now configured and ready to use.

 ### Production Deployment

 For deploying ADversary to a live environment (like Vercel, Netlify, or a custom server), the process remains user-centric.
-There are no build steps or environment variables to configure for the API key.
+There are no build steps or environment variables to configure for API keys.
 Users of your deployed instance will be prompted to enter their own API key in the settings, just as they would during local development.
 This ensures that your production deployment does not need to manage or secure any API credentials itself.